top of page

 • Removes most of the vitamin content.

-• Many companies will add synthetic vitamins A and D back to their oils, while others will sell the oil without the vitamins or very low levels of them.
+• Many companies will add synthetic vitamins A and D back to their oils, while others will sell the oil without the vitamins or with very low levels.

-You can see that each of these processes removes something from the oil.
-While it is a good thing to remove the contaminants from the oil, removing all of those other beneficial compounds is not a good thing.
+Each of these processes removes something from the oil.
+While it is good to remove the contaminants from the oil, removing all of those other beneficial compounds is not good.

 What if there was a better way?
 A way that removed the contaminants but left the oil in its original state with the naturally occurring nutrients and beneficial compounds still there.

-We always recommend true whole-food supplements whenever possible.
-They are simply better in every way.
-Finding a fish oil that was truly whole food was not an easy task.
+We always recommend genuine whole-food supplements whenever possible.
+They are better in every way.
+Finding a fish oil that was truly whole food was difficult.
 There were a lot of companies claiming to sell them, saying their process was raw or unheated.
 However, those claims usually turned out to be false.
-For example, there were quite a few companies that claimed that their Alaskan salmon oil was raw when in fact, it was treated with hot steam and other refining processes.
-Very often, companies who sold the bottled oil were not actually aware of how their oil was actually being produced.
+For example, there were quite a few companies that claimed that their Alaskan salmon oil was raw when, in fact, it was treated with hot steam and other refining processes.
+Very often, companies who sold the oil were not aware of how their oil was being produced.

 Other times, they came from fisheries that were not sustainable and becoming overfished or the fish were caught in ways that produced a lot of bycatch and damaged the local environments, such as bottom trawling.